eleda77/eleda77.github.io/docs/vocab_list.md

 **lambent** - (of light or fire) glowing, gleaming, or flickering with a soft radiance

 **laminar** - relating to or consisting of thin layers

+**lath** - a thin narrow strip of wood nailed to rafters, joists, or studding as a groundwork for slates, tiles, or plaster; a building material in sheets used as a base for plaster

 **lintel** - a horizontal support of timber, stone, concrete, or steel across the top of a door or window.